NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     discourse    2590   0.0 12.9  983232 193454  -  I    Mon01AM    6:33.88 ruby22: thin server (/home/discourse/discourse/tmp/sockets/thin.6.sock) (ruby22)
     discourse    2591   0.0 13.1  983333 187443  -  I    Mon01AM    7:12.01 ruby22: thin server (/home/discourse/discourse/tmp/sockets/thin.7.sock) (ruby22)

-To stop your Sidekiq or Thin instances I highly recommend sending <code>SIGTERM</code> insteamd of <code>SIGKILL</code> to their processes and give them some time to clean-up gracefully:
+To stop your Sidekiq or Thin instances I highly recommend sending <code>SIGTERM</code> instead of <code>SIGKILL</code> to their processes and give them some time to clean-up gracefully:

     $ kill -SIGTERM 2576

-If you are looking for an easir way to stop and monitor your Thin and Sidekiq instances, <code>sysutils/htop</code> is an viable option.
+If you are looking for an easier way to stop and monitor your Thin and Sidekiq instances, <code>sysutils/htop</code> is an viable option.

 ### Cron Jobs ###